bus710/sulcata/README.md

 - know the essential hardware/software for SLAM and navigation project.
 - have scripts to launch the required ROS apps.

+This can be useful for developers who have Kinect v2 instead of Kinect v1 or Xtion.
+Sulcata is a species of tortoise, and... ([see also](https://en.wikipedia.org/wiki/African_spurred_tortoise))

 ## Maintainer
 - [SJ Kim](http://bus710.net)<<bus710@gmail.com>>